For more information on many of these terms see http://www.pcwebopedia.com/

 Bullets - in computer talk, a mark used to precede an item in a list.
 Application programs allow many shapes to be used as bullets.
 Presentation programs that create slides, call a slide in which each point is enumerated separately and preceded by a symbol a bullet slide.

 Bus - conceptually, a bus is a highway that transmits data.
-Physically it is a set of wires through which data in a computer passes.
+Physically it is a set of wires that data in a computer passes through.
 It consists of two parts, a data bus and address bus.
 The address bus transfers the information to the location specified by the address bus.
 The size of a bus is referred to as its bandwidth and it is measured by the number of bytes that can be transmitted at the same time.
 The wider the bus, the faster the transmission, hence a 32 bit bus is faster than a 16 bit bus.

 Bus topology - a type of connection for networks in which each computer is connected to one cable called the backbone or bus.